Land Surveying I GEOG5020

 This course provides a basic introduction to the principles and practices of land surveying

-Teaching will take place on one day per week in the first 1/2 of term 1, normally Tuesday mornings but with practical sessions on Thursday mornings
+Teaching will take place on one day per week during semester 1, normally Tuesdays but with practical sessions on Tuesdays or Thursdays

 Requirements of Entry

 GEOG5017 Principles and Practice of Land Surveying

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 Most survey practical exercises cannot be repeated and must be attended for credit.